-COOK Report: again it looks like you don't offer commercial television which is good.
+COOK Report: Again it looks like you don't offer commercial television which is good.

 Roca: Network neutrality is in the core of our Commons P2P agreement, consequently people are free to enjoy whatever content is available to the networks.
-With the new IPTV providers and SMARTTV, people is free to access the provider they want.
-Unfortunately in Spain, and also in Catalonia, the TV has been very much still either aerial (now digital terrestrial) or satellite, but not very much on cable, so we lack very much from local TV providers, however we can already enjoy thinks like apple TV, or recently are appearing some interesting devices based on android.
+With the new IPTV providers and SMARTTV, people are free to access the provider they want.
+Unfortunately, in Spain, and also in Catalonia, the TV has been very much still either aerial (now digital terrestrial) or satellite, but not very much on cable, so we lack very much from local TV providers, however we can already enjoy things like Apple TV, or recently some interesting devices based on Android are appearing.